victorgabillon/shakmaty_python_binding/README.md

 # shakmaty binding for python

-A Python binding for the Rust library shakmaty
+A Python binding for the Rust library shakmaty, using pyo3 and maturin.

 To build use